Lily-Harvey/New_Tab_page_with_twitch_followed_live_status/README.md

     3. Enable **Developer mode** by toggling the switch in the top right corner.
     4. Click on **Load unpacked**.
     5. Navigate to the folder containing the `index.html` and `manifest.json` files and select it.
+    6. To ensure that all features are working, you need to disable the **chrome://flags/#third-party-storage-partitioning** setting.

 3. **Using the Extension**: Once loaded, opening a new tab will display the React application.